 no need for regular cleaning: tempered glass insulators do not require regular cleaning, which reduces maintenance efforts and costs.
+Damaged units are visually identifiable due to self-shattering characteristics, reducing inspection complexity and outage risks.

 high safety performance: they have a characteristic known as "zero-value self-breaking," which means that any damage to the insulator is easily detectable from the ground, reducing the need for close inspections and enhancing safety.